KMLAgency/humhub-modules-staticpage/README.md

 __Module website:__ [GitHub Repository](https://github.com/StellarisAgency/humhub-modules-staticpage)

 ## Description:
 This module allows developers to easily create custom pages for the global view without using the database.
 Links to pages are injected into the Top Menu _(second top bar on the original theme)_.

+It is not made to 'squash' the [CustomPage Module](https://github.com/humhub/humhub-modules-custom-pages)...
+It is a "backend" module..
+An alternative for Developer, (as you need to work directly on files) !!

 ## Install:
 Clone as 'staticpage' in your 'humhub/protected/modules/' folder.